Coding-Curricula/Web-Dev-For-Beginners-Twitch/lesson-itineraries/README.md

 ### Monday January 2nd - OFF

+SNOW DAY! =)

-Tuesday January 3rd - Lesson 01 - Programming Languages and the Web
+### Tuesday January 3rd - Lesson 01 - Programming Languages and the Web
 Introduction to the course, to Chris with Coding Curricula, markdown, programming languages, and Javascript/HTML/CSS and thank so much Microsoft for the opportunity to teach this open source material! =)

 ### Wednesday January 4th - Lesson 02 - Version Control